 The America Suite contained both the bustling New York Metropolis and hints of Southern Bluegrass...exhilarating!”
 Broadwaybaby 2013

-A recent semi finalist in the Fidelio international composing competition, Matthew is currently studying with Dominic Murcott (head of composition, Trinity Laban Conservatoire of Music and Dance).
-He lives in SE London, with his wife Suzanne and their King Charles Spaniel Ellie.
+Matthew lives in SE London, with his wife Suzanne and their King Charles Spaniel Ellie.
 Interests outside of composition, include; Judaism, premiere league football, Autism, film, psychology and the search for extra terrestrial intelligence.
 He is a proud performer for the charity 'Music In Hospitals and Care.

-After hearing a recording of J.S.
-Bach’s lute suites, by the guitarist Yepes and also, the heavy metal album, The Ozzy Osbourne Randy Rhoads Tribute, Matthew began private classical guitar and piano lessons, aged 13 and 14, while also teaching himself composition and the electric guitar.
+After hearing recording of J.S.
+Bach’s lute suites, by the guitarist Yepes and also - and the heavy metal album, The Ozzy Osbourne Randy Rhoads Tribute, at aged 13, Matthew was inspired to begin private classical guitar and piano lessons, teaching himself composition and the electric guitar.